Advertisement

 Image from olympics.com

-Rabat, Morocco — July 27, 2025
+Rabat, Morocco

-The stage is set for a historic showdown as Morocco and Nigeria clash this Saturday at 9 p.m. local time in the final of the 13th CAF Women’s Africa Cup of Nations at the Olympic Stadium in Rabat.
+The stage is set for a historic showdown as Morocco and Nigeria clash this Saturday at 9 p.m. local time in the final of the 13th CAF Women’s Africa Cup of Nations (WAFCON) at the Olympic Stadium in Rabat.

 The host nation is chasing its first-ever continental title, while Nigeria is eyeing a record-extending 10th championship.

-“This stadium is more than a pitch, it’s an arena where our dreams can come to life,” said Vilda.
-Nigerian coach Madugu acknowledged the challenge: “We know the stakes and the intensity of the Moroccan crowd.
+Head Coach of Nigeria, Justin Madugu said, “We know the stakes and the intensity of the Moroccan crowd.
 But our players know how to handle finals.”

 Post a Comment